total-typescript/total-typescript-book/book-content/chapters/04-essential-types-and-annotations.md

 Why is this error happening?
 Why isn't TypeScript giving us an error here?

 I'll give you a clue.
 I've hidden a nasty typo in there.
 Can you fix it?

+<Exercise
+  title="Exercise 4: The `any` Type"
+  filePath="/src/015-essential-types-and-annotations/032.5-any.problem.ts"
+/>

 #### Solution 1: Basic Types with Function Parameters